ISKN/Pulse/README.md

   4. link to iskn API (Pulse\src\Slate\ISKN_API) and don't forget to copy the shared lib to your PATH or next to the binary

 ### How to use
-Compile and run.
-Read further how to place the Slate.
+Place the Slate in landscape mode with the buttons behind you, compile and run.
 If you want to change the song, go to Pulse/bin/data and edit settings.ini.

 ### Remarks about changing the song